 Professor Sir Christopher Snowden, President and Vice-Chancellor at the University of Southampton, said:

 “Combining our specialist knowledge with that of partners at Sheffield, Loughborough, Nottingham and Heriot Watt, we will advance fundamental science to tackle the problems currently undermining the UK’s rail infrastructure and help create a sustainable network fit for the future.”

-Gordon Wakeford, Divisional Managing Director for Siemens Mobility UK and Industry Chair of the Rail Supply Group, said: “This investment brings together a range of British universities renowned for their expertise in railway research, backed by leading partners across the rail supply industry.
+Gordon Wakeford, Divisional Managing Director for Siemens Mobility UK and Industry Chair of the Rail Supply Group, declared:

 “UKRRIN will, undoubtedly, create important strategic partnerships and support future high speed rail programmes in the UK and around the world.”

 Nick Crossfield, Managing Director at Alstom UK & Ireland, remarked:

 “We are proud to be one of the leading private sector supporters of this project, involved right from the bid stage.
 With cross industry collaboration like this forging ahead, the UK railway industry is in a great position to deliver HS2 and the digital railway.”